Tilltheman92/dataV2-labs/module-1/Good-Practices/Guidelines_TF.md

 APPROACH/METHOD:

+- Make it work
+- Make it understandable
 - If a problem comes up, try to use Pseudo-Code
 - Print intermediate steps to check, Afterwards delete the print
 - try to define Lists etc. before then use append